This blog may contain affiliate links. Read our disclosure policy for more info.

 Although pretty far from Jasper town, this is the perfect place to stay if you’re road tripping between Jasper and Banff.

 All dormitory rooms at the hostel have wooden furnishings and offer natural daylight.
 Linen is provided as well, but you may need to bring your own bedding.
 Regarding the facilities on-site, you can find a shared bathroom and lounge, a common kitchen, and free public parking.
 There’s also an outdoor fire pit ideal for relaxing after a day hike or wildlife viewing.

 From HI Rampart Creek Hostel, Jasper town is a 2-hour drive away, while Banff is 146 km (91 miles) away.
 You can book a bed in a mixed dormitory room here at approximately $67 CAD/night.
 Check availability and book online here (it often books up well in advance!)

 $$ – Sunwapta Falls Rocky Mountain Lodge

-Open seasonally from May to October every year, Sunwapta Falls Rocky Mountain Lodge can only accommodate visitors during the summer season.
+Open seasonally from May to October every year, Sunwapta Falls Rocky Mountain Lodge can only accommodate visitors during the summer season in Jasper.
 I personally consider this lodge as one of the best Jasper hotels as is located just down the road from the stunning Sunwapta waterfall!
 In fact, you can walk there right from the hotel since it is only 650 meters away – how convenient!